biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

 - creates a standard WebLogic domain
 - pack a WebLogic domain
 - copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
-- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters )
+- OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
+- ADF/JRF support, Assign JRF libraries to a Server or Cluster target
+- Java Secure Socket Extension (JSSE) support
 - startup the nodemanager
 - start or stop AdminServer, Managed or a Cluster
 - storeUserConfig for storing WebLogic Credentials and using in WLST